-Columbia University Medical Center scientists published the results of a dietary experiment (the effects of flavanols extracted from cocoa beans) on the aging human brain (sources below).
+Columbia University Medical Center scientists published (2014) results of a dietary experiment (the effects of flavanols extracted from cocoa beans) on the aging human brain (sources below).

 The results were remarkable.

 900 mg of flavanols

 A group of 37 healthy volunteers aged from 50 to 69 were randomly divided in two.
 Each day for three months, they had a specially-prepared cocoa drink.
 One group consumed the drink with 900mg of flavanols, and the other with only 10mg of these compounds.

 For those who consumed the high-cocoa-flavanol drink, “If a participant had the memory of a typical 60-year-old at the beginning of the study, after three months that person on average had the memory of a typical 30- or 40-year-old,” said senior author, Scott Small.